Topic:XAML: So easy a web developer can do it

-You’re a developer, not a designer, but with no designer on the team, it’s your job to make your WPF or Silverlight application look good.
+You’re a developer, not a designer, but with no designer on the team, it’s your job to make your XAML-based application look good.
 With a little effort and an understanding of styles and templates, you can impress your users with a compelling, easy-to-use application.
-You’ll learn the ins and outs of styles, understand when and where to use templates and much more from a developer experienced in not only writing WPF and Silverlight apps, but in making them look good too!
+You’ll learn the ins and outs of styles, understand when and where to use templates and much more from a developer experienced in not only writing XAML-based apps, but in making them look good too!

 Topic: Working Effectively as a Team of One

 Whether you work in a cube or the comfort of your home office, there are many challenges facing the lone developer.
 Everything, from estimation to project management to coding, changes when you are a single developer instead of a team.
 What are some things you can do to make life easier as a lone(ly) developer?
 In this session, I will discuss many of the lessons learned and practices I’ve developed working almost exclusively as a single developer for the past ten years.

 Topic: 3 Simple Things for Increased Productivity

 You want to be more productive, but in the world of cellphones, instant messaging, social networks and cube life,